-1 avocado, cut into medium chunks
+1/2 cup papaya, cut into chunks

-1/2 teaspoon kosher salt
+1/2 teaspoon seasoned salt

 1/8 teaspoon red pepper flakes